eeels22/package-tracker/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The app is then ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Dependencies

-The app makes use of the following packages:
+The app uses the following packages:

 ### React